Nicholas J. Turro passed away on November 24, 2012, at the age of 74 following a courageous battle with pancreatic cancer.

 In Memoriam: Nicholas J. Turro (1938-2012)

-Please join us for a memorial in honor of the life and work of
+The recent memorial in honor of the life and work of

 Professor Nicholas J. Turro

-on Saturday, May 11, 2013 at 1:30pm
+held on Saturday, May 11, 2013

 Donations in Nick's Memory to support research on pancreatic cancer may be made to The Lustgarten Foundation.